ujr/swtools/doc/Tools.md

 find -n $ | sort -r -n | change "^[0-9]*:"
 ```

-The remaining book chapters cover more substantial
+The remaining book chapters cover more substantial projects:
-projects: a text editor, a text formatter, and a
+a text editor, a text formatter, and a macro processor.
-macro processor.

 ## Text Editing

-The book's chapter 6 is devoted to a text editor similar to
+The book's chapter 6 is devoted to **edit**, a text editor
-the standard Unix **ed**(1) editor.
-The editor's design and
+similar to the standard Unix *ed* editor.
+The editor's design
-use is explained, in a way similar to the description of the
+and use is explained, in a way similar to the description of
-standard editor in Appendix 1 of Kernighan and Pike's 1984
+the standard editor in Appendix 1 of Kernighan and Pike's 1984
 *The Unix Programming Environment*.
 The editor is not like today's screen editors.
 It is driven
 by commands that may be entered interactively, or read from